akaDae/code-editor---aboutme/README.md

 # code-editor-aboutme

-an about-me section that looks like a code editor in json format.
+an about-me section that looks like a code editor, with some info in json format.

 Demo image: